pgpavlides/php_garden/README.md

 echo $bob->greet(); // Output: "Hello, my name is Bob and I am 25 years old.
 I work as a developer."
 ```

+#### 👉 Polymorphism:
-- **Polymorphism**: Polymorphism is the ability of different classes to implement the same interface or extend the same base class while providing their own implementation for the inherited methods.
+Polymorphism is the ability of different classes to implement the same interface or extend the same base class while providing their own implementation for the inherited methods.

 ```php
 interface Shape {